prasanthsasikumar/holographic-breast-biomechanics/docs/source/beginner/development_environments/containers/install.rst

 This folder structure contains:

-1. `opt` - this will be your main working directory.
+1. `work` - this will be your main working directory.
 2. `usr/bin` - folder containing scripts for running different programs in the container e.g. jupyter servers etc.
 3. `usr/etc/jupyter` - folder containing jupyter notebook configuration.
 4. `usr/local` and `usr/cache` - folders where new python modules installed will be stored.